rockdude129/ecoaware/README.md

-# EcoAware: The only smart home device you will ever need.
+# EcoAware: The Only Smart Home Device You Will Ever Need.

 A smart home hackathon project designed for dynamic home balance — improving eco-awareness, automation, and comfort.